 - ⅔ cup unsweetened cocoa powder

-- Preheat oven to 350°F. Butter an 8x8 or 9x9 square pan.
-Alternately, you can line the pan with foil, leaving a couple inches of overhang on two sides (this will allow you to lift the whole tray of brownies out of the pan for easy removal).
-If using the foil, butter or spray it.
+- Preheat oven to 350°F. Line an 8×8 (preferred) or 9×9 square pan with foil or parchment paper, leaving a couple inches of overhang on two sides (this will allow you to lift the whole tray of brownies out of the pan for easy removal).
+Grease the foil/parchment.

 - Pour the batter into the prepared pan and smooth the top.
-Bake for 30-40 minutes (begin checking at 30 minutes).
-The brownies are done when a toothpick inserted into the center comes out without raw batter on it (there may be some fudgy crumbs on the toothpick - that's OK).
-Be careful not to over bake.
-Remove from the oven and place on a cooling rack.
-Cool completely.
+Bake the 8×8 pan for for 28-33 minutes (begin checking at 28 minutes).
+Bake the 9×9 pan for 18-23 minutes (begin checking at 18 minutes).
+The brownies are done when a toothpick inserted just outside the center comes out moist fudgy crumbs attached but no raw batter.
+See notes for more on this.
+Remove from the oven and place the pan on a wire rack to cool completely.

 - Espresso powder: Add 1-2 teaspoons of instant espresso powder along with the dry ingredients for an even more intense chocolate flavor.

 - Nuts: Add ⅓ cup chopped walnuts into the batter with the chocolate chips.

 - Variety of “chips”: Feel free to use a combination of dark, semisweet, and/oror milk chocolate chips in these brownies.